-Yahoo to spin off Alibaba stake
+Yahoo to spin off its stake in China’s Alibaba

 San Francisco — Yahoo CEO Marissa Mayer is spinning off the company’s prized stake in China’s Alibaba Group Holding in a move that will let Yahoo avoid paying billions in future taxes.